 You can be referred by your GP to our Guided Self-Help Service, or self-refer by calling Tel 029 2000 3132.

-Tier 0 is an NHS Cardiff and the Vale service which ACE delivers in the East, West, South West and North of Cardiff.
+Guided Self-Help and Social Prescribing is an NHS Cardiff and the Vale service which ACE delivers in the East, West, South West and North of Cardiff.
 Positive outcomes reported by participants include improvements in; managing their mental health, physical health & self-care, social networks, identity & self-esteem, and trust & hope for the future

 Stress Control & ACT-ion for Living courses